From the Cook

 Tips & Tricks (5)

-- Pre-warm Your Milk and Butter 🧈Heat milk and butter separately before adding to hot potatoes to prevent lumps and ensure smooth, creamy results without cooling down your base.
+- Warm Your Milk and Butter 🧈Heat the milk and butter separately before adding to the hot potatoes to prevent temperature shock, which keeps your mashed potatoes creamy and fluffy instead of gluey.

-- Salt the Cooking Water Generously 🧂Season your potato water like pasta water (it should taste like the sea) so potatoes absorb flavor from within, requiring less seasoning at the end.
+- Salt the Cooking Water Generously 🧂Season your boiling water with salt (about 1 tablespoon per quart) to flavor the potatoes from within, reducing the need for excessive salt adjustments at the end.

 Recipe Facts